 MOONEE PONDS, VIC

-Offering a variety of acrylic surfacing systems for all your sporting needs, California Sports Surfaces is at the forefront of acrylic surface technology with market leading brands such as Plexipave, Rebound Ace, Premier Sports Coatings, Impact (indoor multipurpose), Top Deck Cricket Wicket and Sports & Rec.
-Along with Deco-Turf as Official Surface to the US Open, Plexipave and Rebound Ace are known as the two leading and most prestigious surfaces in the tennis industry due to their adoption as the former and current Official Surfaces of the Australian Open.
+Offering a variety of acrylic surfacing systems for all your sporting needs, California Sports Surfaces is at the forefront of acrylic surface technology with market leading brands such as Plexipave, Rebound Ace, CoolTop, Premier Sports Coatings, Impact (indoor multipurpose), Top Deck Cricket Wicket and Sports & Rec.
+Along with Deco-Turf as Official Surface to the US Open, Plexipave and Rebound Ace are known as the two leading and most prestigious surfaces in the tennis industry due to their adoption as the former Official Surfaces of the Australian Open.
 These systems provide comfortable and high performance surfaces for tennis, netball, cricket, cycling, backyard basketball, multipurpose and domestic/commercial protective coating projects.
 Manufacturing the finest acrylic sport surfacing materials in the world, we team with highly qualified approved applicator/sports court builders nationally & worldwide who are accredited in the ‘supply & install’ of our products.